 How to Overcome Fobo?

 If the concept of Fobo is ringing true for you, then fear not.
-There are some steps you can take to improve your decision making power and overcome the constant fear of what better options are waiting for you around the corner.
+There are some steps you can take to improve your decision-making power and overcome the constant fear of what better options are waiting for you around the corner.
 Here are some tips to set you in the right direction:

 1. Recognize that you can never be aware of all your options

-While it is normal to want to select the best option in all areas of your life, it is helpful to recognize that it’s impossible to examine all of the potential options available.
+While it is normal to want to select the best option in all areas of your life, it is helpful to recognize that it’s impossible to examine all the potential options available.
 Acknowledging this fact is a key part of beginning your journey to be released from the restraint of Fobo.
 It can also be beneficial to acknowledge that there may be multiple ‘best’ options.
 So, in making a decision, you’re one step closer to getting one of those.

 2. Be clear about what it is you want

 Fobo can lead to hours of research and deliberation.
 This results in a spiral of indecision, confusion and, ultimately, frustration.
-To overcome this, try making a set of clear criteria of what you want to get out of your decision.
+To overcome this, try making a set of clear criteria for what you want to get out of your decision.
 Make sure you restrict yourself to 3 or 4 criteria.
 Once you have found those criteria in an option, go for it.